-So write down what is your core purpose of life?
+So write down what your core purpose of life is?

-You'll need to dig deeper within yourself and increase your self-knowledge to be able to define a clear central purpose for yourself.
+You’ll need to dig deeper within yourself and increase your self-knowledge to define a clear central purpose for yourself.

 Again, remember that the idea is not to have many purposes.